 Journalists are taught—and bloggers should learn—that there are at least two sides to every story.
 One of the most effective ways of presenting all sides of the story is seeking out multiple sources.
 Another is to let the reporting drive the story.
 Perhaps 80 percent of my news stories start with one premise—eh, hypothesis—that turns out to be wrong.
 The reporting, based on sourcing, leads to a different story than I had envisioned.
 The stories would have been much different had I stuck to my preconception or followed a single source.
 Occasionally, some of my news stories may cite one source, but others are always consulted for balance.

 Using a single source is often careless.
 Referring to another blog or news source as single source is reckless.
 Reporting news based on a single, anonymous source is negligence.
 Good journalists are mindful of their sourcing, particularly those sources who aren’t identified.
 One rampant problem: The increasing number of unnamed single-sourced blog posts or news stories that seemingly countless other blogs link to.
 Gossip and rumor runs amok masked as news.
-Let me clear: Just because everybody is saying some true doesn’t make it that way.
+Let me be clear: Just because everybody is saying some true doesn’t make it that way.
 It’s my observation that most rumor posts remain uncorrected when later proved to be wrong.

 Today, Valleywag served up an unexpected example of tech news turned to gossip.
 Post “Exclusive: How Google’s Eric Schmidt Lost His Mistress, His Partner and Steve Jobs” is good reading but accuracy is questionable because of the sourcing: “This is the story told to us by a close friend of [Kate] Bohner’s, who spoke about the undoing of several of Schmidt’s close relationships.”
 Kate Bohner and Eric Schmidt were recently romantically involved.
 Now compare to the New York Times‘ well-sourced March 14th story “Apple’s Spat With Google Is Getting Personal.”